mgenev/how-to-sane/README.md

 Open to contributors
 ==========================
 This project is made for learning.
 There is no better experience for that than doing.
 We strongly encourage you to get involved in the project.
-If you're new to development or new to these technologies, this gives you the unique opportunity to join a real team of experienced professionals which uses best practices and adopts the latest in the field.
+If you're new to development or new to these technologies, this gives you the unique opportunity to join a real team of experienced professionals which uses best practices and adopts the latest in the field to solve real world requirements.
+It can teach you to make web apps better than any school or book.
 The project uses [Waffle](https://waffle.io/mgenev/how-to-sane) and this Github repo for management and [Travis CI](https://travis-ci.org/mgenev/how-to-sane) for continous integration.
 It is very straight forward to begin making contributions and if you are interested please inquire in our [Gitter chat channel](https://gitter.im/artificialio/sane).

 How is it made?
 ==========================